gijit/gi/README.md

 to make it easier to test.

 In version v0.8.8 (quiet) and v0.8.7 (debug prints live), pointer support is much improved.
+Cloning is restored, and test 028 is green.

 Basic assignment to pointers, and assignment through pointers, work now.
 For example, the sequence